 - A great way of allowing the cats to have their own space is by catifying your apartment.

-- The litter box will be filled quicker and will require scooping and cleaning the litter box more often.
+- The litter box will be filled quicker (especially if it’s a small litter box) and will require scooping and cleaning the litter box more often.
 For example, with four cats in my apartment, I scoop my litter box every morning!
 Here’s the litter and litter box that I recommend, plus tips on how to deal with litter tracking!

 - but if you can provide more vertical space and have the things necessary for the cats to feel confident then it’s easy to add more cats.